How Will a Roof Last in Texas?

 Not all insurance policies are the same.
 If you are worried about how you would pay for a new roof if a windstorm were to blow through your neighborhood, check your homeowner’s insurance policy.
 What are the “perils” that are covered by your policy.
 Do you need more coverage or a different type of coverage?

-The insurance adjustor will determine the expected cost to replace the roof and subtract amounts based on depreciation and other factors.
+The insurance adjuster will determine the expected cost to replace the roof and subtract amounts based on depreciation and other factors.
 So, if you have an old roof and it is wrecked in a storm, this type of policy will not cover the cost of your roof replacement.

 Regardless of your policy type, remember that the Texas Department of Insurance advises having a roofing contractor present if your roof suffers damage.
-Our roof contractors can be there with you when the insurance adjustor inspects your roof for your claim.
+Our roofing contractors can be there with you when the insurance adjustor inspects your roof for your claim.
 We work with insurance companies every day.

 We will ensure your insurance company does not overlook your claim.
 If we are under contract with you and have your permission, we can speak with your insurance company on your behalf.